provocon/coremedia-pdf-filter/README.md

 ## Compatibility

-CoreMedia Blueprints CMS-9, LiveContext 3, and Content Cloud 10 are supported.
+CoreMedia Blueprints Content Cloud CMCC-11, CMCC-10, CMS-9, and LiveContext 3
+are supported.

-This extension can be integrated into blueprint workspaces starting from platform version 1707.
-The latest version in production use is 2010.
-The latest available version is meant for 2104.
-Use the corresponding branch for integration.
-Also this README.md is version specific.
+This extension can be integrated into blueprint workspaces at least up to platform version 2110.
+The extension is in daily production use.
+The latest versions are delivered through the master branch with older releases using separate branches.

+Use the corresponding branch for integration since this README.md is platform version specific.
 So switch branches before reading the integration details.

 ## Usage